Bank Marketing Strategy

 When searching for any financial product or service it is apparent that there are a select group of sites that dominate the organic search landscape and rank in the top positions for anybody looking to compare checkings, savings, credit cards, loans and more.

-Sites like Nerdwallet, Bankrate, Money Under 30, the Balance and others are clearly the top players in the financial product comparison space, but how does a bank go about getting listed on their site?
+Sites like Nerdwallet, Bankrate, Money Under 30, the Balance, and others are clearly the top players in the financial product comparison space, but how does a bank go about getting listed on their site as part of their deposit marketing strategy?

 There are multiple ways a bank can get their products listed, but the most common is an affiliate marketing partnership which allows the bank to pay these sites directly for any leads referred to their site.

 How Does Affiliate Marketing Work?

 Affiliate marketing (or performance marketing) is a fairly simple concept that has many different applications and is used by different brands in different ways.

 Affiliate marketing broken down to its simplest form is essentially this, brands promote their products through third party (or affiliate) sites and offer a commission on every sale the third party (affiliate) site generates.